elizabethsiegle/30-seconds-of-swift-code/README.md

 ### count occurrences

-Count occurrences of a string in an array
+Count occurrences of a string in an array.
 ```swift
 func countOccurrences(arr: [String], into: String) -> Int {
     return arr.reduce(0) { $1 == into ? $0 + 1 : $0 }